15532th/avtdl/PLUGINS.md

 * `name`: name of a specific entity.
 Used to reference it in `chains` section.
 Must be unique within a plugin.
 Required.
 * `url`: webhook url.
 Required.
 #####
+* `consume_record`: whether record should be consumed or passed down the chain after processing.
+Disabling it allows chaining multiple Actions.
+Default value is `true`.
 * `timezone`: takes timezone name from <https://en.wikipedia.org/wiki/List_of_tz_database_time_zones> (or OS settings if omitted), converts record fields containing date and time to this timezone.
 Not required.

 ---